Norovirus on a Cruise is VERY Rare

 - Likelihood of getting the norovirus by going on a cruise – 1 in 8,995

-The numbers are a slight exaggeration given you’re likely only cruising for one week out of the year, but it still helps gain context.
+Please keep in mind – the numbers are an exaggeration given you’re likely only cruising for one week out of the year.
+But it still helps gain context.
 Before we analyze the statistics, let’s get some background info.

 No doubt, Norovirus is a HUGE problem.
 It’s actually the #1 cause of foodbourne illnesses in the U.S. Here are some quick facts showing the impact on the US, annually.